shaloo/docs.arcana/docs/howto/config_dapp.md

 !!! note "Configure first, integrate later"

-    By using the [Arcana Developer Dashboard]({{page.meta.arcana.root_rel_path}}/concepts/dashboard.md) to register and configure applications, Web3 application developers can control the user onboarding experience and the blockchain transaction signing experience.
+    The [Arcana Developer Dashboard]({{page.meta.arcana.root_rel_path}}/concepts/dashboard.md) allows developers to customize the user onboarding experience and the blockchain transaction signing experience.

-    As part of application registration and configuration, each application is assigned a unique identifier called **App Address**.
-The **App Address** is required later to [integrate an application]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md) with the Arcana Auth SDK.
+    Developers can register and configure their app, and are given a unique identifier called an App Address.
+This is used to [integrate an application]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md) with the Arcana Auth SDK.

 ## Prerequisites